-- Instagram Digital Certificate

-- When browser connects to Instagram,

-Instagram sends the digital certificate.

-- Browser uses its trusted public key for DigiCert to verify the digital certificate from Instagram.

-- If your OS is not compromised, this whole process is secure based on the first level of trust.

-- If the OS is compromised, there is no 1st level of trust and this whole process is not secure.

-- Encryption Use

-- ..(public key is slow and generates lots of data)

-- Rest of communication..(faster, smaller)
+- Instagram Digital Certificate - -When browser connects to Instagram, Instagram sends the digital certificate. - •Browser uses its trusted public key for DigiCert to verify the digital certificate from Instagram. - -If your OS is not compromised, this whole process is secure based on the first level of trust. - •If the OS is compromised, there is no 1st level of trust and this whole process is not secure. - Encryption Use - Public key encryption is used to exchange random secret key (public key is slow and generates lots of data) - Rest of communication..encrypted with secret key encryption (faster, smaller)